 5am: around this time, crowds start assembling on Magdalen Bridge.

-6am: as the sun come up the Magdalen College choir sing the Hymnus Eucharistus from the Great Tower.
+6am: as the sun come up the Magdalen College choir sing the Hymnus Eucharisticus from the Great Tower.
 After a brief service there are more short choral pieces.
 Then

 As soon as the choir finishes, there is a procession from the Bridge up the High Street to the city centre.
 Morris dancing begins around 6.20 am in

 Radcliffe Square, and continues for nearly three hours at various locations including Broad Street, Catte Street, under the Bridge of Sighs, in front of St John's College on St Giles and on the forecourt of the Ashmolean Museum.

-by God it's Early Band starts playing traditional dance tunes from the steps of the Clarendon Building on Broad Street.
+Around 6.20 am also, the tumultuous, green-themed Hurly Burly Whirly by God it's Early Band starts playing traditional dance tunes from the steps of the Clarendon Building on Broad Street.
 Expect bagpipes, fiddles, squeezeboxes, drums - and delirious

-can be seen in Radcliffe Square, just outside All Souls, and others contribute in impromptu fashion to the revels.
+Meanwhile, Highland dance can be seen in Radcliffe Square, just outside All Souls, and others contribute in impromptu fashion to the revels.
 After the singing from Magdalen Tower, Horns of Plenty - Oxford's

 community street band - entertains the crowds proceeding up the High Street.
 Also on the High, Brazilian rhythms come courtesy of Sol Samba, an exotic percussion and dance troupe who tend to hang back from the main parade so that their drumming does not overwhelm

-centre.
+And a Jack-in-the-Green can be seen in the city centre.
 He appears with the morris men gathered at Magdalen Bridge.
 After the Hymnus he proceeds up the High Street to feature in displays in Radcliffe Square, Broad Street - and at a

 concluding rendition of 'Bonny Green Garters' outside St John's College on St Giles around 8.30am.
 For more on the Oxford 'Jack' see The Morris in Oxford.